jiakevin7/linux/README.md

 	make
 	./run.sh

-This will run each of the possible modes (control, pte_prefetch, pt_warm, and pte_prefetch with load).
+This will run each of the possible modes (control, pte_prefetch, pt_warm, and pte_prefetch with load) 10,000 times.
 The output will be written to .txt files prefixed with their respective test modes.

 To run the btree e2e tests:

 	cd ~/linux/e2e_tests/btree
 	make